Dave Foley

-David Foley (born January 4, 1963) is a Canadian actor, stand-up comedian, director, producer and writer.
+David Foley (born January 4, 1963) is a Canadian stand-up comedian, actor, director, producer, and writer.
 He is known as a co-founder of the comedy group The Kids in the Hall, who have appeared together in a number of television, stage and film productions, most notably the 1988–1995 TV sketch comedy show of the same name, as well as the 1996 film Brain Candy.

-Foley is also known for playing Dave Nelson in the sitcom NewsRadio, for voicing the main character, Flik, in A Bug's Life, for voicing Terry in Monsters University, for portraying recurring character Bob Moore in the sitcom Hot in Cleveland, and hosting the game show Celebrity Poker Showdown.
+Foley is also known for his roles as Dave Nelson in the sitcom NewsRadio, Flik in A Bug's Life, Troy in Blast from the Past, Dr. Fulton in The Middle, Bob in Hot in Cleveland, Gary O'Brien in Young Sheldon, and Danish Graves in Fargo.
+Foley also hosted Celebrity Poker Showdown.

 Early life

 Foley was born in Etobicoke, Ontario, Canada, on January 4, 1963.
 He is the son of Mary and Michael, a steamfitter.
 His mother is from Stafford, England.